-- 5.1.1 All operators with timber dispositions in an area covered by a FHP/GDP must agree to the FHP and GDP before approval is granted.
+- 5.1.1 All operators with timber dispositions in an area covered by a FHP/GDP must agree to the FHP; and acknowledge receipt of the GDP before approval is granted.
 If agreement cannot be reached after all meaningful consultation has taken place, the following dispute resolution process can be implemented.
 Areas of disagreement will be documented and forwarded to the Senior Forester for review with the reviewing forester.
 Depending on the exact nature of the disagreement, Alberta will either: 1) facilitate a dispute resolution process, or 2) direct the operators on areas of disagreement through conditions of approval.
-If either proponent disagrees with the determination of the Senior Forester, they may appeal the decision to the Delegated Authority. - 5.1.2 All roading, harvesting and silviculture operations shall be completed at a time and in a manner that enables effective reforestation and minimizes road access. - 5.1.3 Specific endorsement at a block level is required from the integrated operator when the tenure holder submitting a Forest Harvest Plan includes polygons that are assigned to another tenure holder's landbase.
+If either proponent disagrees with the determination of the Senior Forester, they may appeal the decision to the Delegated Authority. - 5.1.2 All roading, harvesting, hauling and silviculture operations shall be completed at a time and in a manner that enables effective reforestation and minimizes road access.